DmiN05/101repo-thesis/contribution/aspectJ/README.md

-# Intent
-Advanced modularization with AspectJ

-For more information visit the [101companies wiki](http://www.101companies.org).
+This project demonstrates aspect-oriented programming on the [101companies](http://101companies.org/) project with AspectJ